shodruky-rhyammer/gl-streaming/README.md

 * gl_client : client framework and sample program

-  The client system may not need to have any GPU and heavy X server.
+  The client system may not need to have any GPU.
 Even without GPU, opengl programs can be run on any system !

-  (X Server may be required by some programs).
+  (X Server is now required by client).

-  Copied from @mittorn fork and do my attempt to run on GL4ES.
+  Some codes are from @mittorn fork and do my attempt to run on GL4ES.

 * gl_server : server framework